mulabot/MULA/README.md

 - 'body' is the body of an issue.
 - 'label' is the original label of an issue.

-We also record the labels of each issue, which contain 'bug', 'enhancement', 'question', 'ui', 'design', 'database', 'client', 'server', 'document', 'security' and 'performance'.
+We also record the augmented labels of each issue, which contain 'bug', 'enhancement', 'question', 'ui', 'design', 'database', 'client', 'server', 'document', 'security' and 'performance'.

 In each cell of those label columns:
-- If the number is 0, it means this issue doesn't have this label, or its synonym originally, and after label augmentation, we still can't apply this label to this issue with enough confidence. **It's a negative instance.**
+- If the number is 0, it means this issue doesn't have this label, or its synonym originally, and after label augmentation, we still can't apply this label to this issue with enough confidence.
-- If the number is 1, it means this issue has this label originally. **It's a positive instance.**
+- If the number is 1, it means this issue has this label originally.
-- If the number is 2, it means this issue doesn't have this label originally, but after label augmentation, we apply this label to this issue with enough confidence. **It's a positive instance.**
+- If the number is 2, it means this issue doesn't have this label originally, but after label augmentation, we apply this label to this issue with enough confidence.

 ### raw data for experiment

-- `figure_4.cvs` records the raw data for Figure 4, f1 and other metric values comparison between MULA and other methods in our paper.
+- `figure_6.csv` records the raw data for Figure 6, that is, the F1 values comparision between MULA and the other methods in our paper.
+- `figure_7.xlsx ` records the raw data for Figure 7, that is, the f1 values for MULA and the other methods in our paper, running on the 10 subsets.

-- `figure_5.txt` contains the raw data for Figure 5, the output threshold adjustment for two labels, 'bug' and 'document', in our paper.
+- `figure_8.txt` contains the raw data for Figure 8, that is, the output threshold adjustment for two labels, 'bug' and 'document', in our paper.
 - `RQ2_full_metric_data.csv` is the file containing all the metric values from RQ2.

 ### user feedback

-`feedback_data.csv` contains the feedback data we collected.
+`feedback_data.csv`, we present the feedback data we collected.
 In each entry of this csv file, you can see the issue title, issue body, predicted label or unpredicted label, likes and dislikes, confidence score, and its label status of each MULA prediction comment.

 ## Configurations to repeat the experiment